billh93/technical-interview-udacity/README.md

 ## Overview
 Final Udacity Project in a mock technical interview format that deals with various algorithms and data structure problems.
-Answers are in their own individual files (ex question1.py)...
+Answers and explanations are in their own individual files (ex question_1.py)...

 ## Interview Questions
 1. Given two strings s and t, determine whether some anagram of t is a substring of s.
 For example: if s = "udacity" and t = "ad", then the function returns True.
 Your function definition should look like: question1(s, t) and return a boolean True or False.